 Location: 2001 California Ln, Arlington, TX 76015

-Good to know: splash pad, playground, trails, pavilion.
+Good to know: splash pad, playground, basketball court, picnic areas, fishing pond.

 Parent tip: Arlington confirms splash pad hours at arlingtontx.gov each spring before the season opens — check there for the exact Memorial Day weekend start date and any maintenance closures during the summer.